nwchemgit/nwchem-wiki/COSMO-Solvation-Model.md

 directory specified by the environmental variable NWCHEM_COSMO_LIBRARY, permanent directory, and run directory.
-This directive is replacing previous facility of loading COSMO radii parameters through "set cosmo:map cosmo.par" directive.
+This directive is replacing previous facility of loading COSMO radii parameters through `set cosmo:map cosmo.par` directive.
 See example at the end of this section.

 `radius` is an array that specifies the radius of the spheres associated